Lift Off (Australian TV series): Plot

 There are other puppets in Lift Off.
 Rocky, the frill-necked lizard is an anthropologist and documentary cameraman who is seen fleetingly on location gathering material about the human characters in the program.
 His humorous documentary films are shown to an audience of frill-necked lizards towards the end of each episode and reflect on the folly of the "two-footers".

 The backsacks are another species of regular puppet characters.
 Travelling on the backs of the children, these limbless eccentrics have a very different outlook on life, primarily because they spend their lives being thrown on the ground, hung on pegs, stuffed full of structure and their attitude to their owners.
 They are unrecognised workers of the puppet world.

 Beverley and her Patches sit in the foyer of the building where most of the children live.
-There is no ordinary pot-she contains a very long stalk with an eye on the end of it that surveys the world.
-This is the link with the natural environment-through her eye we see the world.
+She is a potted plant with a very long stalk with an eye on the end that surveys the world.
+This is her link with the natural environment, through her eye we see the world.

 The Patches have lives of their own.
 They can break away from the pot and become animated shapes which form and reform together to create other shapes or move to certain rhythms before jumping back onto the pot.

 There are documentary segments which present specific skills.
-These might involve acrobats, gymnasts or dressage events-they model a range of skills which intrigue and challenge children.
+These might involve acrobats, gymnasts or dressage events, which model a range of skills to intrigue and challenge children.